 Two miles of floral pathways, 22 acres and ? mile (end to end) of steam, gas, mule, water, and man powered, equipment, and collection, began prior to Pearl Harbor in 1941.

-Bring your models, your engines, and/or your fellowship.
+Bring your models, your engines, your tools, and/or your fellowship.

 Enquiries promptly answered by Robert Rogers.